Our partners

 TUSK

-Tusk Trust funds our Marine Program through annual grants awarded to Blue Ventures since 2016.
+Tusk Trust has been funding our Marine Programme with annual scholarships since 2016.

-Ministry of Agriculture, Fisheries, Environment, Tourism and Crafts
+Ministry of Agriculture, Fisheries, Environment, Tourism and Handicrafts

 Dahari collaborates with the various Directorates of the supervisory Ministry to ensure consistency of its actions with the political orientations of the government.